-(CNN) -- One of the key questions asked after any serious airline incident is, how do we stop this happening again?
+(CNN) -- One of the key questions asked after any serious airline incident is, how do we stop this from happening again?

 Malaysia Airlines has changed its cockpit regulations as a result of Flight 370's disappearance.